-The Korea International Cooperation Agency (KOICA) & Korea Advanced Institute of Science and Technology (KAIST) is inviting applicants for its master scholarship.
-The scholarship is available for applicants from developing countries.
+The Korea International Cooperation Agency (KOICA) & Korea Advanced Institute of Science and Technology (KAIST) is inviting applicants for its Master Award.
+The grant is available for applicants from developing countries.

-The aim of the scholarship is to share Korea’s experience in financial and capital market growth and spread Korean culture to developing countries.
+The aim of The grant is to share Korea’s experience in financial and capital market growth and spread Korean culture to developing countries.

 The Korea International Cooperation Agency was established by the South Korean Ministry of Foreign Affairs and Trade as a governmental organization for Official Development Assistance (ODA) to enhance the effectiveness of South Korea’s grant aid programs for developing countries by implementing the government’s grant aid and technical cooperation programs.

-Course Level: Scholarships are available to pursue master’s programme.
+Course Level: The studentships are available to pursue master’s programme.

-Study Subject: Scholarships are awarded in the field of economics, trade, women’s empowerment, rural development and finance.
+Study Subject: The studentships are awarded in the field of economics, trade, women’s empowerment, rural development and finance.